-Individual contributors (including engineers, coders, graphics designers, business specialists, and communicators) evolve their approach to new product development.
-Desirable impacts include outstanding product reviews and project reviews.
+Individual contributors (including engineers, coders, graphic artists, business specialists, and communicators) consider how to evolve their approach to new product development.
+Desirable outcomes may include outstanding project reviews and 5-Star product reviews.

 A development options approach is characterized by synthesizing and exercising multiple perspectives, concurrent, options to maximize the development of the network’s capability to evolve expectations and self-correct focus throughout projects.

 Development options are more than: